U-Ra-All/social_media_api/README.md

 celery -A social_media_api worker -l INFO
 ```

+The project doesn't have media files(post and profile images).
+To test this feature add your own

 Create a file called .env in the same folder as the settings file.
 Make sure to have the following development-specific values in there.
 You can find the example in [.env_sample](.env_sample)